 - A total of three disobediences which can include:

-- refusal
+- Stop

-- run out
+- Run out

-- extra circle
+- Extra circle

 - Jumping an obstacle before it is reset